 Investing in Stocks

-When people talk about investing in stocks, they usually mean common stocks of publicly traded companies.
-But they could also be buying partial ownership of a private company, which can also issue shares to its owners—just not ones that trade hands on an exchange.
+When people talk about investing in stocks, they most often mean common stocks of publicly traded companies, but they could also be buying partial ownership of a private company, which can also issue shares to its owners, just not ones that trade hands on an exchange.

-Investing in Privately Held Businesses: When you have equity—an ownership stake—in a business, you are entitled to a share of the profit or losses generated by that company's operating activity.
-When they're started from scratch, businesses can be a high-risk proposition.
-But if you manage to financially back the right person with the right idea, you can be rewarded by making substantial gains on your investment.
+Investing in Privately Held Businesses: When you have equity (an ownership stake) in a business, you are entitled to a share of the profits that result from the company's operating activity.
+Investing in a business that is being started from scratch can be risky, but if you manage to back the right person or people with the right idea, you can be rewarded by making large gains on your investment.

 The types of stocks you buy may differ based on the kind of person you are.
 For instance, if you are the type of person who craves stability, you might want to invest in blue-chip stocks that have a long track record of steady earnings and dividend payments to shareholders.
-These shares might be the best examples of productive assets among the investing categories of stocks.
+These shares might be the best examples of productive assets among all kinds of stocks.

-If you are someone who is OK with risk (and maybe even excited by it) if it offers the possibility of greater rewards, you might lean toward growth stocks, which are characterized by volatile stock prices with bigger gains in bull (upward-trending) markets and greater drops in bear (downward-trending) markets.
-On the other hand, if you're a skilled shopper who's always looking for bargains, you might gravitate toward value stocks and aim to buy shares in companies that are undervalued by the market.
+If you are someone who is OK with risk (and maybe even excited by it) if it offers the possibility of greater rewards, you might lean toward growth stocks.
+These tend to have volatile stock prices with bigger gains in bull (upward-trending) markets and greater drops in bear (downward-trending) markets.
+On the other hand, if you are a skilled shopper who is always looking for bargains, you might lean toward value stocks and aim to buy shares in companies that are undervalued by the market.